owskio/then-resolve-bind-return/README.md

-## Shows the correspondence between promises supporting 'assimilation' and a simple concurrency monad
+## Shows that promise libs with assimilation implement an instance of Monad

 Assume you have a JavaScript promise libarary which supports 'promise assimilation'.
-*That is, when in a .then callback, you return a promise, thereby replacing the old one.*
+*That is, in a `p1.then` callback, you return a new promise `p3`, replacing the old `p2 = p1.then(...)` one.*
 Then, this repository's unit tests show that the (Promise.prototype.then,Promise.resolve) methods
-satisfy the same monad laws that (bind,return) do, proving they are an instance of a monad.
+satisfy the same monad laws (bind,return) do, proving you can use them to write monadic code.

 Then, you could start writing *monadic* code like this:
 ```javascript